 When we received our 10-minute notification that our time was about to expire, we lamented how it felt like the time just whizzed right by.
 For us, one hour seemed a bit too short but for others, it may seem like a perfect amount of time.
 We wished we could have had more time but we felt really refreshed and our skin felt great!
 It was a very lovely experience that we’d recommend to visitors and next time, we’ll try booking the evening time slot so we can watch the sunset or the stars with the lanterns.

 Is the Onsen Hot Pools a place you’d go for relaxation?
-If so, give us a Pin and let us know your favorite hot springs, pools, or bath houses that you’ve been to:
+If so, you can visit their website: http://www.onsen.co.nz/ and give us a Pin!
+Let us know your favorite hot springs, pools, or bathhouses that you’ve been to:

 Linger Abroad with us!